charity-base/charity-base-api/API_DOCS.md

 ```

 ## Filter Parameters
 The fields `charityNumber`, `subNumber`, `registered` and `mainCharity.income` (defined in the schema `charity-base/models/charity.js`) can be specified in the query string to filter results.
-The package `api-query-params` is used to translate these query string parameters to a database query, supporting a wide range of [filter options] (https://github.com/loris/api-query-params#supported-features).
+The package `api-query-params` is used to translate these query string parameters to a database query, supporting a wide range of [filter options](https://github.com/loris/api-query-params#supported-features).

 For example:
 * Request registered, main (non-subsidiary) charities with no reported income: